ayusshs16/Tripify/README.md

 # Tripify

-Tripify is a travel listing web app designed to help users discover, list, and manage vacation rentals and destinations.
+Tripify is a personal travel listing web app designed to help users discover, list, and manage vacation rentals and destinations.

-> **Note:** This is the first phase of development for my college project.
+> **Note:**
-> I plan to continue working on Tripify and add more features after October.
+> This is my personal project.
+I am currently pausing development for my college project, but I will continue working on Tripify after **October 5th**.

 ---